jforget/raku-Hamilton2/doc/Hamilton.en.md

    cyclic      0
    macro_num   0
 ```

+There  is  no unique  key  constraint  on  the  `map level  area  num`
+quadruplet.
+This allows  us  to reorder  and  renumber the  generated
+paths.
+The  most interesting  order is to  order them  by `from_code`,
+then `to_code` and lastly by `path`,  so similar paths will be grouped
+together.

 The `cyclic`  column contains `1`  for cyclic  paths and `0`  for open
 paths.
 A cyclic path is a path in which the first area shares a border